SurrealPartisan/shiofaioth/README.md

 * Example 5 (present participle): "ei leip xaititafa aura", "a bread that is being eaten"
 * Example 6 (future participle): "ei leip xaititafa muoehaei mas", "a bread that will be eaten"

+#### Causative
+A verbs meaning can be changed from "to do something" to "to cause someone/somehing to do something" by adding the suffix "-(e)dae" (the initial e is omitted if the verb stem ends in a vowel).
+If the original verb is intransitive (or copular), its subject becomes the direct object of the causative verb, taking the accusative case.
+If the original verb is transitive, its subject will take the dative form in the new sentence.
+In case the transitive verb is specifically ditransitive, there may be two different dative phrases in the sentence.
+If it isn't clear from the context which one is the original subject, it should come earlier in the sentence than the indirect object.
+The mood, evidentiality and voluntariness of the causative verb refer to the causation, not to the original verb.
+* Example 1 (intransitive verb): "Sie bue-muerairedae-duei xien!", "You killed him!" ("muerair", "to die")
+* Example 2 (transitive verb): "Mie xae-xaitedae-duei siem ein leip.", "I feed you some bread." ("xait", "to eat")
+* Example 3 (ditransitive verb): "Xie xae-coudae-duei miem dain bailei siem.", "They made me perform the dance for you." ("cou", "to perform")
+* Example 4 (copular verb): "Fei ticai xae-ecoidae-duei faelid mien."
+"Tea makes me happy." ("ecoi", "to be")

 ## Dictionary
 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.